atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 @validInput 'Valid input looks like this: Foo' param name: .*

-with file f
- when isJava and imports "javax.ejb" do setContent "Now this won't compile, will it!"
+with File f when isJava and imports "javax.ejb" do setContent "Now this won't compile, will it!"
 ```

 The permitted values are consistent with parameter definitions used